gvwilson/sensibleadventures/coriandel/coriandel.md

 Shau Sheu's houseman led me across her front courtyard to the rear of her house.
-I had been visiting her salon for fifteen years, but had never been into its private portions.
+I had been visiting her salon for fifteen years, but had never been into its private portions before.
 I was curious to see how sparsely decorated it was.
 I don't think it was because she lacked the means to do more, although I had sometimes suspected her situation was more straitened than she let on.
-A small portrait of a group of people I didn't recognize, a landscape of the Sea of Glass at dawn, a Bantangui festival mask, a broken sword...
+A small portrait of a group of people I didn't recognize, a village seascape at dawn, a Bantangui festival mask, a broken sword...
 I might have paused a moment to study them, but then I saw who was waiting for me and very nearly turned around and left.

 "Cherished Shau!"
 I said, shocked.
 "Is this some kind of joke?
 Because if it is, it's in very poor taste."

-"Eleñima, dear, I would never make a joke about something like this."
+"Eleñima, cherished, I would never make a joke about something like this."
 She bowed her head and spread her arms, palms up.
 "May I give you the name of this one's name, which is called Saddle Stone Gasping."

-The little Darpani madman bobbed his head in a grotesque imitation of her grace, grinning.
-He was missing his front teeth, whether as the price of a spell or from falling drunk off a horse.
+The little Darpani madman bobbed his head in a grotesque imitation of proper deference, grinning.
+He was missing his front teeth, whether as the price of a spell or from falling drunk off a horse I'm sure I couldn't say.
 "This needs a magician," I said tightly.
 "Not some--- some---"

 "This one will do what you want done," he interrupted in surprisingly coherent Coriandi.
 "But we begin.
 The moon scratches at the horizon."

 There was nothing for it.
 I would have to trust my fortune to this---this *person*.
 Shau Sheu obviously thought he was competent, but still...
 The first thing Darpani magicians trade for power is their sanity.
 I read that in a novel when I was a girl, and I'm sure the author wouldn't have written it if it weren't true.

 The Darpani held out his hand.
-For a moment I thought he expected me to pay him---as if I would ever actually hand someone like him money myself---but then Shau Sheu said, "Give him the things, Eleñima."
+For a moment I thought he expected me to pay him, as if I would ever actually hand someone money myself, but then Shau Sheu said, "Give him the things, Eleñima."

 I took the leather wrist guard I had found in Sehdie's jewelry box from my sleeve and passed it to him.
 It was black, stitched with dark blue thread, and slightly stiff with dried sweat and despairing saints knew what else.
 I was sure it belonged to the boy.

 The Darpani sniffed it as if to see whether it was fit to eat.
 Then he grinned again, the teeth he still had surprisingly white against his